Central Illinois artists painted instruments to support performing arts. Here's how you can buy one.

 As he wrote the 1965 hit "Tambourine Man," Dylan likely did not imagine that his face, painted on the eponymous instrument, would someday help to support the struggling arts.

-Nonetheless, both scenarios have intersected in an exhibit at the McLean County Arts Center to promote a fundraiser aimed at benefitting the Illinois Symphony Orchestra.
+Nonetheless, both scenarios have intersected in an exhibit at the McLean County Arts Center to promote a fundraiser aimed at benefiting the Illinois Symphony Orchestra.

 The display, "Art Strings and Tambourines," features more than a dozen violins and tambourines decorated and painted by a cast of local artists.
 It runs in the center's Doland Gallery now until Feb.
 13.